jenniferbeni/home/README.md

-# Our focus
+# What we do

 Interactive Visualizations
-Machine Learning for Goal Setting
+Machine Learning for Organizations
-Data Analytics for Organizations
+Data Analytics for Team Goals
 Generative AI Images and Video
+Pipelines for Open Web UI
+[To be determined - by you!]

 Learn about our Pipelines for Open Web UI locations and teams